Abraham and Bassja Datnowsky

 After Bassja's death, Abraham proved incapable of taking care of his business.
 Either overcome by grief, or simply not up to the task without the help of his wife, he seems to have let things fall apart.

-A few relatives have also hinted that his drink of choice was stronger than tea, although it's impossible to know for sure.
+A few relatives have also hinted (or speculated) that his drink of choice was stronger than tea, although it's impossible to know for sure.

 He may have needed the financial help of his son-in-law Moritz Abraham in later years, according to a letter dated November 15, 1918, from Moritz to Asher Mallat: